w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Suggested resources to support your teaching:

 * [Making Audio and Video Media Accessible](https://www.w3.org/WAI/media/av/) &mdash; Covers captions/subtitles, audio description of visual information, descriptive transcripts, and sign language.
 Includes guidance for creating new videos, and on media player accessibility.
 Introduces user experiences and benefits to organizations.
+* [Designing for Web Accessibility](/tips/designing/) &mdash; Tips for user interface and visual design.
 * [How People with Disabilities Use the Web](/people-use-web/) &mdash; Provides stories of people with disabilities using the Web; describes types of disabilities and some of the barriers that people encounter using the Web; and introduces types of assistive technologies and adaptive strategies that some people use.
 * [Keyboard Compatibility (Web Accessibility Perspectives)](https://www.w3.org/WAI/perspective-videos/keyboard/) &mdash; Is one of the Web accessibility perspectives videos that show accessibility features and how they impact people with disabilities.
 * [Colors with Good Contrast (Web Accessibility Perspective)](/perspective-videos/contrast/) &mdash; Is one of the Web accessibility perspectives videos that show accessibility features and how they impact people with disabilities.